 The closest entrance to the park from the Las Vegas area is found at the West Entrance.
 The 126-mile drive will take just over 2 hours.

 Visitors should note, however, that Grand Canyon West is not administered by the rest of the park, but by the The Hualapai Tribe, whose land this section of the Grand Canyon lies upon; as such, entrance fees for Grand Canyon West are only good for Grand Canyon West.

 Grand Canyon Railway operates routes from Williams, AZ to the South Rim’s Grand Canyon Village.
 The 2-hour trip includes musicians, staged robberies, and shoot-outs.
 Ticket prices are tiered for coach or first class.
 Children under 15 are not allowed in the Observation Dome or Luxury Parlor Class.

 How to Get around the Grand Canyon

 Free Shuttle Buses

-- Hermits Rest Route (Red) – runs March 1 to November 30
+- Hermits Rest Route (Red) – runs from March 1 to November 30

-- Hiker’s Express Bus – one way, early morning bus (5, 6, and 7 am – May and September or 4, 5, and 6 am in June, July, and August) running from Backcountry Information Center to South Kaibab Trailhead (2021 – no other stops made due to Covid-19)
+- Hiker’s Express Bus – one-way, early morning bus (5, 6, and 7 am – May and September or 4, 5, and 6 am in June, July, and August) running from Backcountry Information Center to South Kaibab Trailhead

 Walking and Bicycle Paths

-- Rim Trail is a 12.8-mile paved walking path along the canyon rim between Hermit Trailhead to South Kaibib Trailhead
+- Rim Trail is a 12.8-mile paved walking path along the canyon rim between Hermit Trailhead to South Kaibab Trailhead

 - Greenway Trail is a 13-mile paved walking and bike path between South Kaibab Trailhead to the Visitor Center and out of the park to Tusayan.